SilvioAiello/Epidemiology-on-Temporal-Networks/docs/explanation.md

 It's defined by just one parameter, beta, expressing the probability of infection per unit time, i.e. the probability that one infected node infects a susceptible after one time step (in a system with discrete time).
 According to [Chen et. at.](https://pdfs.semanticscholar.org/0cd5/46424d279a5a41f4cff3e863c1e0416b067f.pdf), this is an indipendent and memory-less Poisson process, where the mean (lambda\*) is set by setting beta:

-> lambda\* | beta\*(1 time unit) = P(infection in 1 time unit) = integral(from 0 to time unit) lambda\* \* exp(-lambda\*t).
+    lambda\* | beta\*(1 time unit) = P(infection in 1 time unit) = integral(from 0 to time unit) lambda\* \* exp(-lambda\*t).

-In general, probability at time t is given by integrating from 0 to t.
+Probability of infection, for a contact lasting t, is given by integrating this function from 0 to t.

 ## LTM
 This section will be deepened in further developments.

-# Centrality Measures
+## Epidemic scores
-(just basic scattered concepts)
+Node virulence is determined by:
-Degree: it can be in or out-going; if graph is undirected, they are the same These measures are dicrect generalization of static ones (if T->0, they return the same results), which are mostly based on _walks_ (information does not necessarly flow across geodesics, and walk counting is more resilient to missing or spourious edges, cfr.
-Grindrod); so we rely on temporal graphs,with Grindrod noticing that 1) repeated times are allowed: t1 < t2 = t3 < t4, i.e. in the same instant there can be more than 1 progression, 2) times are not required to be consecutive (if t2 > t1+1, times between t1 and t2 are "ignored", just like you don't care of what's appening in that interval).
-A the moment, times are not repeated and are consecutive.
+    * making a node an epidemic index case, and
-Non commutativity of matrices product is how we account the arrow of time
+    * computing minimum or avaverageg time (over a range of K iterations, with the same initial condition) the infection takes to reach to a certain percentage of the whole network.

-Working progress (Communicability, AD, BD)
+Choosing minimum or average may lead to different scores; at the moment, only average is considered.